rantav/reversim-summit-2013/intro-to-storm.md

 Shay Elkin
 ==========
-Shay is passionate about learning from data, and spends his days (and some nights,) hacking on [Cemmerce](http://www.cemmerce.com)'s algorithms.
+Shay is passionate about learning from data, and spends his days (and more nights than he'd like to admit,) hacking on [Cemmerce](http://www.cemmerce.com)'s algorithms.